asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Quickstart.md

 ## Calling the library

 The library only has one public method: `GetImageAsBase64Async()`.
-This method takes a `string` parameter that represents the filename or relative path from the `UpstreamImageAssetBaseUri` setting to the image you want to convert to a Base64 string.
+This method takes a `string` parameter that represents the filename or relative path from the `UpstreamImageAssetBaseUri` to the image you want to convert to a Base64 string.
 The method returns a `Task<string>`.

 To use the library, inject `IBase64Converter` into your class and call the method.
 Here is a trivial example: